-The pay quartile analysis shows that there is a higher proportion of female employees in the lower, lower middle quartiles and it is this distribution of employees that results in the gender pay gaps.
-The distribution of employees is more clearly shown in the 'pyramid' diagram below and demonstrates why there is a slight difference in the average pay between female and male employees.
+The pay quartile analysis shows that there is a higher proportion of female employees in all quartiles.
+The distribution of employees is more clearly shown in the 'pyramid' diagram below.

-While the overall distribution of men and women in the Council is 41% and 59% respectively, the chart below shows the distribution as defined by six notional bands or levels based on hourly rate.
+While the overall distribution of men and women in the Council is 43% and 57% respectively, the chart below shows the distribution as defined by six notional bands or levels based on hourly rate.
 These levels have been constructed by taking the lowest hourly rate of pay from the highest and dividing this by six to create six equal pay bands.
 These are represented below with Level 1 as lowest band and Level 6 as highest.